Professional brand and networking Thought Leadership and Content Creation

 The Way People See You

-Talking in public is not a show; it is about using Your Story Structure to Shape What People Think & How You Influence Them.
+Public speaking is not a performance; it is a system for shaping what people think and how you influence them.
 Many leaders treat a big speech or panel like a test they just need to pass.
 They focus on making sure all their facts are right and reading their notes, treating the stage like a place to unload information.
 This is a mistake.
-Just surviving the talk means you miss the chance to gain real influence and political power.
-By only trying to "get through it," speakers miss out on important opportunities.
+According to research, approximately 30% of professionals have turned down a job or promotion specifically to avoid public speaking responsibilities (National Institute of Mental Health, 2024).
+The cost of just "getting through it" is real.

-To become truly skilled, you must change your goal.
-You need to move past Step 1—just sharing facts—to Step 3: Controlling the Story.
-While beginners aim to make zero mistakes, experts use the stage to build their standing as leaders and lower future risks.
+To become skilled, you must change your goal.
+Move past Step 1 (just sharing facts) to Step 3: Controlling the Story.
+While beginners aim to make zero mistakes, experts use the stage to build their standing as leaders and reduce future risks.
+About 70% of jobs require some level of public speaking, making this a career skill that directly affects your earning potential (Bureau of Labor Statistics, 2023).

 Being successful means creating a "Room Effect": the power to set what the industry talks about and create changes that last long after you leave.
 Every minute you spend on stage is either an investment in your reputation or a waste of valuable time.
 To do better than the usual approach, you need to change from someone who just does tasks to someone who directs strategy.